pfrazee/local/docs/lib/linkjs.md

 });
 ```

-Like much of Local's code, `request` uses promises to handle async.
-If you're not familiar with promises, [have a look at the library's documentation](promises.md). `request` returns a promise which is fulfilled if the response status is in the 2xx or 3xx ranges, or rejected if 4xx/5xx.
+Like much of Local's code, `dispatch` uses promises to handle async.
+If you're not familiar with promises, [have a look at the library's documentation](promises.md). `dispatch` returns a promise which is fulfilled if the response status is in the 2xx or 3xx ranges, or rejected if 4xx/5xx.

 ```javascript
 resPromise